KrishBende/CompanyFinancialAnalyticsTool/README.md

-# Project Summary: Company Internal Financial Analytics Tool
+# Company Internal Financial Analytics Tool

 This project implements a Python-based tool for analyzing internal company financial data using natural language queries.
 It demonstrates skills in data processing with PySpark, natural language processing, data visualization, and basic machine learning concepts.